marotbone/BAF/README.md

 # Biogenic amine gene finder
-A tool that tries to pinpoint decarboxylase and transporter genes, out of illumina sequencing data, with potential to be involved in biogenic amine accumulation.
+A tool that uses illumina sequencing data to identify decarboxylase and transporter genes potentially involved in biogenic amine accumulation.
 Download the zip file and use Docker to run the tool.